-Capital Meets Democracy: Representative Institutions and the Rise of Mass Suffrage in Sovereign Bond Markets
+Capital Meets Democracy: The Impact of Franchise Extension on Sovereign Bond Markets

 Date Written: April 22, 2016